Vincent Keymer: Chess career

+2022-23

-Through February and March 2022, Keymer played in the FIDE Grand Prix 2022.
+Through February and March, Keymer played in the FIDE Grand Prix 2022.
 In the first leg, he placed fourth in Pool C with a 1.5/6 result.
 In the third leg, he tied for first with Shakhriyar Mamedyarov in Pool B with a result of 3.5/6, eventually losing 1/4 in rapid and blitz tiebreakers.
 He tied for 16th in the standings with 4 points.

-In June 2022, Keymer won the Prague Chess Festival Challengers with a result of 6.5/9 after winning the playoffs against Hans Niemann, thus qualifying for the tournament's Masters section next year.
+In June, Keymer won the Challengers section of Prague Chess Festival 2022 by defeating Hans Niemann in first place playoff, as they both scored 6½ in the Classical section.
+As a result, Keymer qualified for the tournament's Masters section next year.

-He finished the World Rapid Chess Championship 2022 as runner-up after defeating Caruana and Nepomniachtchi, scoring 9.5/13 points.
+In December, he finished the World Rapid Chess Championship 2022 as runner-up with the score of 9½/10, defeating challengers Fabiano Caruana and Ian Nepomniachtchi.

+2024

-In February 2024, won the Chessable Masters Division II, part of that year's Champions Chess Tour.
+In February, Keymer won the Chessable Masters Division II, part of that year's Champions Chess Tour.
 In August, he won the Akiba Rubinstein Festival.

+In September, he played board 1 for Germany at the 45th Chess Olympiad, where they finished seventh.

 He worked as part of Gukesh Dommaraju's team of seconds for the World Chess Championship 2024, helping Gukesh win the match against Ding Liren.